rust-lang/reference/src/memory-model.md

 > [!NOTE]
 > Representation is related to, but is not the same property as, the layout of the type.
-> A type has a unique representation when each value is represented by exactly one byte sequence.
-Most primitive types have unique representations.

 r[memory.encoding.symmetric]
 The result of encoding a given value of a type is a sequence of bytes that represents that value.